 How to use your communication roadmap

 With each article you write, post you publish, comment you tweet, podcast you record, video you shoot, and so on, you open a dialogue with your audience that establishes a connection.
 The stronger that connection becomes, the better the chance they become loyal to your brand and organic brand ambassadors, championing your products and services to those who trust their opinions.

-The popularity of content marketing has created countless opportunity for you to connect with your current and prospective customers, and often times we find ourselves attempting to have a presence on all platforms, which is not the best strategy for a number of reasons.
+The popularity of content marketing has created countless opportunities for you to connect with your current and prospective customers, and often times we find ourselves attempting to have a presence on all platforms, which is not the best strategy for several reasons.
 As mentioned previously, this is where things can become problematic.

-Attempting to have a presence on every social channel or deliver content via every medium limit your ability to specialize and create messaging that will genuinely connect with those you’re attempting to reach.
-The reason the “be everywhere” approach is often ineffective is due to time.
+Attempting to have a presence on every social channel or deliver content via every medium limits your ability to specialize and create messaging that will genuinely connect with those you’re attempting to reach.
+The “be everywhere” approach is often ineffective due to time.
 We usually do not have the luxury of allocating the time required to be successful on every platform.
-If you are one who has the team and ability to do so, congratulations, but for the majority of entrepreneurs, this is not a reality.
+If you are one who has the team and ability to do so congratulations, but for the majority of entrepreneurs, this is not a reality.

-It’s essential to be knowledgeable of where your audiences are, and strategic in how you communicate and promote to them, and this is where and a defined communication roadmap comes into play.
+It’s essential to be knowledgeable of where your audiences are and strategic in how you communicate and promote to them, and this is where a defined communication roadmap comes into play.

 Here are three benefits of a Communication Roadmap

 It provides the ability to understand where your audience lives online.
-If your audience spends a majority of its time on Snapchat and Instagram, there is not a need to invest time on Linkedin.
-Your roadmap will define these things and allow you to focus your energy where it matters most.
+If your audience spends the majority of its time on Snapchat and Instagram, there is no need to invest time on Linkedin.
+Your roadmap will define these things and allow you to focus your energy on where it matters most.